bobbybudnick/SFS-KSP2-Showcase/README.md

 india but with jet vtol instead
 dv has taken an impact from the heavier jets
 fairly stable in the hover
-new color scheme favorite color blue and purple
+color scheme favorite color blue and purple

 **XZ-32 "Kilo"**
 juliette but with 2 panther vtol/2 secondary whiplash/extra fuel